turbot/steampipe-action-check/README.md

 ## Annotations and summary

-The action annotates your repository files with any `alarms` or `errors` encountered in the scan if the action is triggered by a Pull Request.
+The action annotates your repository files with any `alarms` encountered in the scan if the action is triggered by a Pull Request.

 The action also produces an easy-to-read summary of the scan and pushes it to the **Job Summary**.